enzovitulli/catApp-frontEnd/DATABASE-STRUCTURE.md

 - `GET /api/cats/:catId/comments/` - Get comments for a specific cat
   - Query parameters:
     - `sort=recent` (default) or `sort=likes` - Sort comments by recency or popularity
+    - `page=1` - Page number for pagination (default: 1)
+    - `page_size=10` - Number of comments per page (default: 10)
+  - Response includes:
+    - `data` - Array of comments for the requested page
+    - `meta` - Pagination metadata including:
+      - `currentPage` - The current page number
+      - `totalPages` - Total number of pages
+      - `totalCount` - Total number of top-level comments
+      - `totalCommentsWithReplies` - Total comments including all replies
+      - `hasMore` - Boolean indicating if there are more pages to load
 - `POST /api/cats/:catId/comments/` - Add a new comment to a cat
 - `GET /api/comments/:commentId/replies/` - Get replies to a specific comment
 - `POST /api/comments/:commentId/like/` - Like/unlike a comment (toggle)